 Step 1: How Insulin Levels Affect Your Weight

-In order to manage insulin resistance and your weight, you need to first understand how it works.
+In order to manage insulin resistance and your weight, you need to first understand how the two are related…

 Losing weight can help improve insulin resistance, and even reverse it completely.
 However, weight loss can often be difficult with insulin resistance, as the higher levels of insulin in the body means that more fat is being stored.
-This can often make it feel as if you are swimming upstream.
+This usually makes it feel as if you are swimming upstream.

-Reducing Your Insulin Levels
+Step 2: Reducing Your Insulin Levels

-Low-Carb Diets and Weight Loss
+Step 3: Low-Carb Diets and Weight Loss

-Restricting Your Carbs
+Step 4: Restricting Your Carbs